Actors Headshots advice from Carl Proctor CDG.

 Final selection

 I think a session fee should include no less than five different photos with at least two crops of each.
-Be sure that you and / or your agent are invited to select all of the final selection, rather than your photographer selecting any of them for you.
+Be sure that you and your agent are invited to select all of the final selection, rather than your photographer selecting any of them for you.
+Ask your photographer to copy in your agent when sending contact sheets or a link to the gallery.

 Re-touching